-As we say goodbye to the whirlwind year of 2021, the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) is reporting a record-breaking year.
-Thanks to the dedication of staff, volunteers, and our community, Wild ARC was able to care for 3,128 animals last year from 137 different species, each with their own unique diet, treatment and enrichment needs.
+As we say goodbye to 2022, the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) is already readying themselves for this year’s busy season.
+Thanks to the dedication of staff, volunteers, and our community, Wild ARC was able to care for 2,459 animals last year from 135 different species, each with their own unique diet, treatment and enrichment needs.

 In an average year, 70 per cent of our patients are birds, and the remaining 30 per cent are mammals, only occasionally admitting amphibians or reptiles.
 Learn more about Wild ARC’s statistics or read our year in review (PDF).

 Spring and summer bring the start of the “busy season” at Wild ARC – needing all hands on deck to care for the many baby animals that come through our doors.
 The happiest days for our staff and volunteers are actually when babies stay with their moms in the wild, and skip Wild ARC entirely!
 From April to September, Wild ARC successfully reunited 68 baby animals with their wild moms including fledgling birds, deer fawns, raccoons, goslings, squirrels and rabbits.

 Unfortunately, not all babies are so lucky and some need more help than others.
 This year, Wild ARC admitted four baby red squirrels – an uncommon species at the Centre – late into the season.
 Too young to be away from their mothers, cold and alone, these squirrels were lucky to be found and brought to Wild ARC for care.
 One of the squirrels was suffering from a mite infestation, which had caused him to lose all of his fur.
 Despite looking a little different from the others, they quickly accepted the naked baby into their family.
 With treatment and time, all of the squirrels grew big and fluffy and were eventually able to be released back into the wild where they could be the wild red squirrels they were always meant to be.